-CYBERSECURITY MEASURES % WHO HAD SEEN THE MEASURE USED IN PRACTICE % WHO THOUGHT THE MEASURE WAS DESIRABLE Restricting the use of emails for sending electronic documents/other information.
-16% 39% Transfer of electronic documents by secure shared portal platform or similar.
-55% 83% Provision of screen-viewable-only documents.
-8% 16% Use of complex passwords/or multi-factor authentication to access electronic documents/information.
-35% 56% Encryption.
-36% 63% Restricting access to particular categories of electronic documents/other information to a limited number of individuals who have a demonstrated need to access that material (confidentiality clubs).
-31% 46% Restricting access to hard copies only of particular categories of document (usually kept in a single location).
-22% 20% Redaction of electronic documents before introduction in to the arbitration.
-40% 30% Agreement to limit use of public internet for mobile devices.
-8% 34% Verification that all participants to the arbitration have in pla appropriate firewalls, antispyware and/or antivirus software.
-50% Data preservation policies that limit retention of documents, other information in electronic form after the arbitration is ov 50% Agreed notification procedures to be followed if a data security breach occurs.
+Use of complex passwords/or multi-factor authentication access electronic documents/information.
+Encryption.

+Restricting access to particular categories of electronic documents/other information to a limited number of individuals who have a demonstrated need to access that material (confidentiality clubs).

+Restricting access to hard copies only of particular categories of document (usually kept in a single location).

+Redaction of electronic documents before introduction in the arbitration.

+Agreement to limit use of public internet for mobile devices

+Verification that all participants to the arbitration have in p appropriate firewalls, antispyware and/or antivirus software

+Data preservation policies that limit retention of document other information in electronic form after the arbitration is

+Agreed notification procedures to be followed if a data security breach occurs.

+% WHO HAD SEEN THE MEASURE USED IN PRACTICE % WHO THOUGHT THE MEASURE WAS DESIRABLE

+16% 39%

+55% 83%

+8% 16%

+to 35% 56%

+36% 63%

+ıt 31% 46%

+22% 20%

+to 40% 30%

+es.
+8% 34%

+pla are. °° 12% 50%

+nts/ ove 50%

 12% 54%

 ENGAGEMENT WITH CYBERSECURITY MEASURES

 WHO WOULD NEED TO ACTIVELY ENGAGE WITH A CYBERSECURITY STRATEGY IN ORDER FOR IT TO BE EFFECTIVE?

 Unsurprisingly, a majority of respondents thought that active engagement by all participants to an arbitration would be necessary if a cybersecurity strategy was to be effective.